charleschu/pvtrading/README.md

 # Pvtrading

-* This is the implemetaion code of a paper:[ A Blockchain-based Platform for Exchange of Solar Energy: Laboratory-scale Implementation](https://ieeexplore.ieee.org/document/8635679
+* This is the implemetaion code of a paper:  [A Blockchain-based Platform for Exchange of Solar Energy: Laboratory-scale Implementatio](https://ieeexplore.ieee.org/document/8635679)
 * Base on Hyperleder Fabric1.1, composr@0.19.0, composer-cli@0.19.0, composer-rest-server@0.19.0
 * The model file is the definition of composer elements: assets, tranactions, participiants. use CTO language.